top of page

 Solid Bleached Sulfate (SBS), Solid Bleached Board (SBB), GZ

-Most SBS products are coated one-side only (C1S), but some may be partially or fully coated on the back side as well (C2S).
-SBS generally performs well for embossing, gluing and high-speed filling.
-It cuts cleanly and has sufficient internal and surface strength properties to accommodate high-speed printing with tacky oil based lithographic inks.
-SBS is often higher priced as compared with other paperboard substrates
+While most SBS products are coated on one side only (C1S), some may have partial or full coating on the backside as well (C2S).
+SBS demonstrates excellent performance in embossing, gluing, and high-speed filling.
+It boasts clean cutting properties and possesses sufficient internal and surface strength to accommodate high-speed printing using tacky oil-based lithographic inks.

 Folding Box Board (FBB,GC1, GC2}